 An experienced Houston accident attorney will help gather the evidence you need to prove that you are owed both economic and non-economic damages.
-The law limits the time you have to file a personal injury claim to two years from the injury.
+The law limits the time you have to file a personal injury claim to two years from the injury or less.
 The sooner you file a claim, the better your chances are of recovering the damages you seek.
 If you were hurt in an accident, do not delay.
+Consulting with the best personal injury lawyer you can find should be a priority if you are injured by another.
 Contact our skilled legal team at Baumgartner Law Firm for a free initial consultation today.

 Call (281) 587-1111- NEVER A CHARGE FOR AN INITIAL INJURY CONSULTATION!